JackObid/JackObid/README.md

 - 👋 Hi, I’m @JackObid
 - 👀 I’m interested in CyberSecurity and cloud services
-- 🌱 I’m currently learning more about cloud technologies
+- 🌱 I’m currently learning more about cloud and AI resources
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @recsubng@gmail.com

 <!---
 JackObid/JackObid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.